A Brief History of the Lindau Meetings

 "First visit by a German President"

-Dr. Roman Herzog was the first President of the Federal Republic of Germany to take part in the Lindau Nobel Laureates Meetings, thereby expressing his esteem for the contribution the Meetings had made to the international dialogue in science.
-Since 2000, President Herzog has also been Honorary President of the Foundation Lindau Nobelprizewinners Meetings at Lake Constance, the establishment of which he had emphatically supported.
+Prof. Dr. Roman Herzog was the first President of the Federal Republic of Germany to take part in the Lindau Nobel Laureate Meetings, thereby expressing his esteem for the contribution the Meetings had made to the international dialogue in science.
+Since 2000, President Herzog has also been Honorary President of the Foundation Lindau Nobel Laureate Meetings, the establishment of which he had emphatically supported.

 German President Roman Herzog (right) in talks with Lindau‘s Lord Mayor Jürgen Müller (1995).